tz01x/django-summernote/README.md

     # Using SummernoteWidget - iframe mode, default
     'iframe': True,

-    # Or, you can set it as False to use SummernoteInplaceWidget by default - no iframe mode
+    # Or, you can set it to `False` to use SummernoteInplaceWidget by default - no iframe mode
-    # In this case, you have to load Bootstrap/jQuery stuff by manually.
+    # In this case, you have to load Bootstrap/jQuery sources and dependencies manually.
-    # Use this when you're already using Bootstraip/jQuery based themes.
+    # Use this when you're already using Bootstrap/jQuery based themes.
     'iframe': False,

     # You can put custom Summernote settings